- The Gahanna Rotary, The Gahanna Ministerial Association and Pastor Donald Swift started giving out food to the community.

 - Thanksgiving boxes were given out to families in need.

-Mifflin Presbyterian offered to house the food pantry.
+- Mifflin Presbyterian Church offered to house the food pantry.

-The GMA began collaborating with GRIN to talk about consolidating services being provided in a variety of locations into a single location to serve the whole community.
+- The GCMA began collaborating with GRIN to talk about consolidating services being provided in a variety of locations into a single location to serve the whole community.

-Fall 2011 - A new Board was created to begin the planning and consolidation process.
+- Fall 2011 - A Board was created to begin the planning and consolidation process.

 The following services were provided by separate entities, but now integrated as part of GRIN:

-Clothing free store (at Stonybrook) - Clothing for 420 families
+- Clothing free store (from Stonybrook) - Clothing for 420 families (currently discontinued)

 GRIN began partnering with the Gahanna-Jefferson School District to provide:

-Program Director, Beth Bentley was hired part-time to execute the directives of the Board
+- Program Director, Beth Bentley was hired part-time to execute the directives of the Board and the Executive Director